 Students are required to purchase professional liability insurance (this is included in your NE student fees).
 Currently the cost is approximately \$15.00 a year.
-You will be given information on this by the program director and are required to purchase it before the first clinical day.
+You will be given information on this by the program director.

 Health Insurance

 You are responsible for any personal injury that occurs at the clinical affiliate.
 Cost for medical treatment at a clinical facility is the responsibility of the student.
 Purchase of Health & Accident insurance is encouraged.